A look at different methods for identity validation and verification, including the pros and cons of each.

 The answer is automating the process via:

-- Reverse email address lookup: to check whether the domain is valid, if it’s from a low-friction provider, or if the name appears suspicious
+- Reverse email address lookup: to check whether the domain is valid, if it’s from a low-friction provider, or if the name appears suspicious.
+Learn more in our guide on email check tools here.

 - Phone number analysis: see if the phone number is valid, in the right country, and use virtual sim card detection.